Volunteer trips around the world

 - Your Jennie of the Jungle experienced adventure leaders

-- Lodging and meals at the project for the duration
+- Lodging and 2 meals per day for the duration of the project

 - Volunteer fees (these keep the project going and often help locals learn about and practice conservation methods)